 Upgrade Cash Rewards Visa®

-- Earn a $200 bonus on your Upgrade Card after opening a Rewards Checking account and making 3 debit card transactions*
+- $200 bonus after opening a Rewards Checking Plus account and making 3 debit card transactions*

 - Earn 1.5% unlimited cash back on card purchases every time you make a payment